zayronxio/Bix.Plasma.Player/README.md

 - Metadata reader
 - Album cover image loader
 - Progress bar
+- button favorites
+- Shuffle Play mode button
+- search
+- The plasmoid's bottom section should display the title, artist
+- loading information from the configuration file without scanning again

 ## To-Do:
-- Side panel doesn't display information yet
+- Side panel doesn't display complete information yet
-- loading information from the configuration file without scanning again
 - Playlist generator
-- The plasmoid's bottom section should display the title, artist, and other data, but this is not yet functional
-- button favorites
-- Shuffle Play mode button
-- search still not working
 - Button to move the plasmoid and minimize it
+- interposed window detector
+- fixes in the behavior of the player in terms of the index, since it currently fails when changing from all music to Favorites

 ## Features That Might Be Added as Extras:
 - Album cover image manager from the web